jfroehlich/eleventy-plugin-urlify/README.md

 ================================================================================

 An eleventy plugin for URL filters.
 Yes, there are already some… I know.
 This one is a bit different, trust me.
 Or don't.
-I don't care.

 Ok, here is the pitch: The basic `| url` filter in eleventy doesn't compile an actual URL.
-It compiles a absolute path.
+It compiles an absolute path.
 The new `htmlBaseUrl` plugin transforms -- well -- everything without much control.

 `urlify` is different: You can use the generic `urlify` tag on every URL.
 Absolute URLs are just passed through.
-And the you configure in settings file what output you need.
+And then you configure in the projects settings file what output you need.
 Make all URLs absolute (actually absolute), make them root-relative with eleventies `pathPrefix` or make the relative to that prefix -- whatever you want.
-Aaaand █ ███ ███ █████████ ████ ██ ██████ █ ███ ██ ███ ██████ ███ █████████ █████ ████ ████ █ ██████ ████████ ███ █████████ █████ ████
+Aaaand █ ███ ███ █████████ ████ ██ ██████ █ ███ ██ ███ ██████ ███ █████████ █████ ████ ████ █ ██████ ████████ ███ █████████
-████ █ ██████ ████████ (I didn't implement that yet).
+█████ ████ ████ █ ██████ ████████ (I didn't implement that yet).

-Well, and what if you want to just have that one URL be always root relative no matter what the other URLs are?
+Well, and what if you want to just have that one URL always be root-relative no matter what the other URLs are?
 Give it the `rootRelativePath` filter -- easy.
-You could also use the `absoluteURL` or `relativePath` (relative-to-the-pathPrefix filter but that was too long) filter.
-And as a goodie I added the `isAbsoluteURL` and `isRootRelative` filters.
+You could also use the `absoluteURL` or `relativePath` (relative-to-the-pathPrefix filter but that was pretty long) filter.
+And as a goodie, I added the `isAbsoluteURL` and `isRootRelative` filters.

 Installation
 --------------------------------------------------------------------------------